 Arkansas State Web Accessibility Laws

 The State of Arkansas recognizes that “individuals who are blind or visually impaired have the right to full participation in the life of the state.”
+This is reflected in several Arkansas state web accessibility laws, outlined in this post.

 All Arkansas government or state-funded entities are required to have websites that are “equally accessible to blind or visually impaired visitors.”